NKITANAS/MathCalc/README.md

 # MathCalc
 A collection of very niche math functions for Algebra, Geometry, and Trigonometry.
-There are 2 variants: ui and noui. noui is a command prompt style interface, while the ui version is a full-fledged GUI implementation.
 # Releases
-The noui version of MathCalc is finished, and can be used by downloading the main branch and running noui.py.
-The ui version is not functional yet and will release December 3rd.
+Version 1.0.0 has been released!
+Right below the feature list is the roadmap for this project.
+To run, download release v1.0.0 and run run.py.
 # List Of Features (1.0.0)
-* Basic UI (In Progress)
 * Quadratics
     * Equation Factorer
     * Equation Info Calculator(Displays all info about the equation.
 Ex: Descriminant, roots, etc.)